Last updated on September 19th, 2022 at 12:38 pm

 I was inconsolable.
 This was not supposed to happen.
 This man was my future, once I got my own life straightened out.

-Suddenly my life split in half, into my life with Eric and my life after.
+Suddenly my life split in half, into my life with my dear friend and my life after.
 He was gone.

 I was suddenly shocked awake into my own life, fed up with Alan’s craziness, since he had kept stalking me after I finally broke down and had him arrested, and it took five men to pin him down to drag him flailing and shouting out of my dorm room.

 I was no longer willing to leave my future to fate.
-I moved out of state, back into my parents’ house, and spent the first three months back there planning a memorial event for Eric.
+I moved out of state, back into my parent’s house, and spent the first three months back there planning a memorial event.